 - Processes include sequences of tasks that workflows can improve.

 When a process in an organization is not running smoothly, the issue often lies within the workflows that the company follows to complete each process.
-Somewhere along the path, a workflow or multiple workflows are not performing as expected.
+Somewhere along the line, one or more workflows are not performing as expected.

-There are countless reasons a workflow might fail.
-Human error, tech issues, supply chain problems, and logistics problems are just a few things that can impact a workflow.
+There are countless reasons why a workflow might fail.
+Human error, tech issues, supply chain complications, and logistics problems are just a few things that can impact a workflow.
 Being able to work around these issues is crucial.